-A few commands failed to make the cut, but they are still available if you know where to look for them.
+A few commands failed to make the cut and do not appear in the Ribbon.
+But they are still available if you know where to look for them.
 Right-click the Quick Access toolbar and choose Customize Quick Access Toolbar.
-Excel displays a dialog box with a list of commands that you can add to your Quick Access toolbar (QAT).
+Excel displays a dialog box with a list of commands that you can add to your Quick Access toolbar.
 Some of these commands aren't available elsewhere in the UI.
+In Excel 2010, you can also add new commands to the Ribbon: Right-click the Ribbon and select Customize The Ribbon.